xnoe/templ/README.md

 # Usage

 Templ is designed to be fairly simple to use.
 Place your site's files in the directory called `source`.
-Files are directories beginning with `_` will be ignored by Templ.
+Files and directories beginning with `_` will be ignored by Templ.

 A basic "Front Matter" for a page maybe be:
 ```